Teen · Open Bite

 The clinical picture

 The anterior open bite measured 5mm.
-There was no contact between any of the front six teeth on either arch when he closed.
+There was no contact between any of the front six teeth on either arch when she closed.
 The upper arch was constricted — a consequence of the prolonged thumb-sucking habit, which had narrowed the arch while creating a vertical space for the thumb to occupy.
 A tongue-thrust swallowing pattern had developed secondary to the open space, with the tongue now filling the gap on every swallow and at rest.
 Without addressing both the dental and functional components, any orthodontic correction would be at significant risk of relapse.

 The plan